Sugar Prices – Historical Graph

 What is the future price of sugar?

 Overall, the constant sugar production throughout these countries is coupled with varying demand and prices in the market.
-Experts also forecasted that sugar value will grow more than 50 cents per lb making it $100 in 2027.
+Experts forecasted that sugar value will grow more than 50 cents per lb making it $100 in 2027.

 TRACKED PRICES